-The Centre for Public Integrity will conduct research into the undue influence of money in politics.
+The Centre for Public Integrity conducts detailed research into the undue influence of money in politics.

 The weaknesses in Australia’s political donations and lobbying regulations are potentially allowing the buying of political influence.
 Large corporations had an undue influence on the 2019 federal election.
 Necessary reforms include transparent and timely disclosure of political donations, caps on political donations and campaign spending, expansion and enforcement of the lobbyist register, and stronger post-separation employment restrictions for parliamentarians and senior public officials.

 You can read some of our latest research on donations below: